react-native-community/rn-diff-purge/README.md

 Please :star: this repository if I helped you, and if you upgraded successfully because of `purge`, [buy me a pizza](https://www.buymeacoffee.com/DGWwHVZ4s) :pizza:

+## Help us
+Help us make [this](https://pvinis.github.io/rn-diff-purge) full table pretty and more useful.

+Probably having some nice alternating row color, having the leftest column stay on top and always visible, and having a nice width for the content of each cell to fit in one line would be some ideas, but you are welcome to try other things!

 ## Diff table (full table [HERE](https://pvinis.github.io/rn-diff-purge))

 | From->To    | I                                                                                                         |                                                                                                           | L                                                                                                         | O                                                                                                         | V                                                                                               | E                                                                                               |                                                                                                 | D                                                                                               | I                                                                                               | F                                                                                               | F                                                                                               | S   |